Leaders at G20 meeting face dose of virtual reality - RFI

 Riyadh (AFP)

-"The whole world is watching" a voice off-screen told Saudi Arabia's King Salman as he opened the annual G20 summit, in what might be 2020's highest-stakes video call.
+"The whole world is watching", a voice off-screen told Saudi Arabia's King Salman as he opened the annual G20 summit on Saturday, in what might be 2020's highest-stakes video call.

 The virtual "gathering" of the Group of 20 rich nations seeks to tackle the novel coronavirus pandemic and the faltering global economy -- but in a scaled-down format and without the behind-the-scenes interactions that are the lifeblood of global diplomacy.